Xgameisdabest/dotfiles/README.md

 you may see there are some configs and dependencies for hyprland and sway, this is bc im too lazy to make a git repo for those so i decided to put them here.
 Also, it is highly recommend to use i3wm as it is the most up to date and also the main focus of this repo.

-if you have any problems trying to understand my engligh then heres the **tldr**:
+if you have any problems trying to understand my english then heres the **tldr**:
 - **This whole config is mainly for i3wm, not for hyprland and sway.**

 > [!NOTE]